Table of contents

 Why is understanding the employee life cycle important?

 The employee life cycle is important because it allows HR to evaluate when employees feel engaged and perform at their best to optimize employee experience.
-Staying connected with employees through each stage have proved great results to HR, including increased productivity and retention rate.
-By viewing the employee experience through a holistic, connected lens, they can better determine where their efforts will make the greatest impact, whether that’s introducing an onboarding software or reshaping brand and culture to attract the best talent.
+Staying connected with employees through each stage has proved great for HR, including increased productivity and retention rate.

-How to measure employee life cycle with surveys?
+How to measure employee life cycle with surveys

-A 2024 Achievers Workforce Institute (AWI) research on Engagement and Retention found that employees surveyed three or more times a year are 45% more likely than those surveyed annually or less to say they see themselves having a long career with their company.
 With an employee engagement solution that keeps all responses fully anonymized and confidential, your team members will share how they honestly feel about your company.
 HR and managers can then use this data to boost employee engagement at your organization and better craft your brand’s image to attract the talent you need.

 What are the 7 stages of the employee life cycle?